 How Much Biotin Should I Take To Grow My Hair?

-The amount of biotin suggested for hair growth usually ranges around 5,000 micrograms (mcg) daily, but this number varies based on your body’s reaction to biotin and the effectiveness of the supplement.
+The amount of biotin suggested for hair growth usually ranges between 100 - 1,000 micrograms (mcg) daily, but this number varies based on your body’s reaction to biotin and the effectiveness of the supplement.

 First off, being inconsistent with biotin (or any supplement you take) will vary your results and may not show any results at all.
 Results will not happen overnight so it’s important you stay consistent with your biotin vitamin regimen.